nuagenetworks/nuage-metroae/OPENSTACK.md

 #      - { hostname: infra.example.com,
 #          # The target server type where this INFRA instance will run.
 Possible values: heat
 #          target_server_type: heat,
-#          # When set to True, DHCP based deployemnts are supported.
+#          # When set to True, DHCP based deployments are supported.
 Default is True.
 #          # When set to False, Static IP based deployments are supported.
 #          dhcp: False,
 #          # Required when dhcp is set to False